When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Experimental Details

 \subsection{Survey Allocation and Participant Demographics}

 Each participant completed 40 questions: 10 Benign (correct answer + valid explanation) and 30 Adversarial (incorrect answer + plausible explanation).
 This allocation ensured broad coverage of strategy combinations.
 All participants were English-fluent adults, with MTurk workers required to have $\geq$ 95\% approval and $\geq$ 500 prior HITs.
+To improve data quality, we incorporated a page-focus monitoring mechanism into the user study as the attention check.
+If a participant left the survey page during the study, the interface immediately issued a warning reminding them not to leave the page.
+We excluded 9 participants who left the survey page more than 5 times, and all reported analyses were conducted on the remaining valid sample.
 Table~\ref{tab:demographics} reports demographic statistics.